Chris-Moller/Image-Classifier/README.md

 # Image-Classifier
-A simple GUI and Image classifier using tensor flow
+A simple GUI and Image classifier using TensorFlow

 # Instructions
 # Step 1: create a virtual environment using anaconda and install Tensorflow